catinprogress/SOFT3202/A1/SRS.md

 T31: Valid organisation with 1 contributor
 Expectation: Single contributor is displayed with first ranking.

-T32: View specific ranking for valid repository with no other contributors.
+T32: View specific ranking for project lifetime in valid repository with no other contributors.
 Expectation: Personal ranking is displayed as 1st.

 T33: View specific ranking for specific project phase in valid repository with no other contributors.